ertlnagoya/portable-DoS-tool-monitor/README.md

 Open-source Software-based Portable DoS Test Tool for IoT Devices -Monitor-
 ====
 The portable DoS tool monitor is instructs the attack and visualizes the load.
+The portable DoS tool attacker is [here](https://github.com/ertlnagoya/portable-DoS-tool-attacker).
 ## Description
+### Open-source Software-based Portable DoS Test Tool for IoT Device
 We constructed a portable denial of service (DoS) test tool based on the malware *Mirai* and conducted a DoS test on several IoT devices.
 The tool can visualize the load and adjust the volume of the attack packet.
 These functionalities enable visual checks of the state of a DoS attack.